-The recent series of natural disasters across the Caribbean has left many homeless.
+The series of natural disasters across the Caribbean in 2017 left many homeless.
 Neighbourhoods, cities, entire populations, are a blank slate.
-Islands are completely devastated and are awaiting an urgent rebuild.
+Islands were completely devastated and many are still awaiting an urgent rebuild.

 Construction Caribbean takes a closer look at ‘How can we use green building to begin to reverse or immobilise the effects of climate change?’ and ‘How can we build to withstand natural disasters?’